 3. Except as provided below, all such implements shall be provided by the LOC.
-The Technical

-Delegate(s) may, based on the relevant Technical Regulations of each competition, allow athletes to use their own implements or those provided by a supplier, provided that such implements are World Athletics certified or, those implements that are not on the World Athletics list of certifiable implements which must be measured, verified and marked as approved by the LOC and approved by the Technical Delegate(s) before being made available to all athletes for use in competition.
-Such implements will not be accepted if the same model is already on the list of those provided by the LOC.
-Unless the Technical Delegate decides otherwise, not more than two implements may be submitted by any athlete for any throwing event in which he is competing.
+The Technical Delegate(s) may, based on the relevant Technical Regulations of each competition, allow athletes to use their own personal implements or those provided by a supplier, provided that such implements are World Athletics certified, checked and marked as approved by the LOC before the competition and made available to all athletes.
+Unless the Technical Delegate decides otherwise, not more than two implements may be submitted by any athlete for any throwing event in which they are competing.